Add Data from a Load File

 Select a Load File Template

-Use the Load File Template field to select the Project-level Load File template from the drop-down.
-You can use the System Created template (Project-level) if you have populated it with the correct information, or select another template you have created, but whichever template you choose must contain the appropriate information to accommodate the load file mappings.
-From the Project Settings, select Load File Import and the appropriate Load File template to define the Load File Fields and other Load File information.
+You must use the Load File Template field to select a Project-level Load File template from the drop-down.
+(From the Project Settings, select Load File Import and the appropriate Load File template to define the Load File Fields and other Load File information.)

 Select an Index Level